Top Online Associate Degree Programs

 An online associate degree is a two year post high school degree.
-Some programs may offer fast tracked schedules.
-These schedules may have you taking class through the summer allowing you to complete the program in one year.
+Some associates degree online programs may offer fast tracked schedules.
+These schedules may have you taking class through the summer so you can complete the program in one year.
 Generally, an associate’s level program is 60 semester credits of study.
 This is equal to about 20 courses.
 Many use the credits from an associate degree to equal the first two years of a bachelor’s degree.
 Others may enter into an associate program to prepare for a specific job.

 Associate degrees fall into one of three buckets:

 - (AA) Associate of Arts – this is a transfer degree

 - (AS) Associate of Science – this is a transfer degree

 - (AAS) Associate of Applied Science – this is an occupational degree